rnabioco/cellrangerAWS/README.md

 ### Running the test data

-Before trying to run your samples, you should first try the test data.
+Before running your samples, you should first try the test data.
 To do this download the test ("tiny") fastq files [here](https://github.com/rnabioco/cellrangerAWS/tree/master/DATA/tiny_data) and transfer to an S3 bucket.
-Here are example commands to run the test data on a t3a.xlarge instance using an S3 bucket named "my-s3-bucket":
+You can use the config.yaml that you downloaded in step 3 from above.
+Here are example commands to run the test data on a t3a.xlarge instance (4 CPUs).
+You just need to add the name of your S3 bucket and the path to your ssh key (-s and -k options).

 ``` bash
 cellrangerAWS -s my-s3-bucket -c config.yaml -k ~/.ssh/my_ssh_key.pem -t t3a.xlarge